BOCK-AI/BAVT/README.md

 # BAVT - `gnss.py` Documentation

-### For the more Basic Documentation (Installation of carla, python, etc.), refer either of the 3-D-LIDAR, 2-D-LIDAR, RGB_CAM branches.
+#### NOTE: For the more Basic Documentation (Installation of carla, python, etc.), refer either of the 3-D-LIDAR, 2-D-LIDAR, RGB_CAM branches.

 ---